 Even during peacetime, many inhabitants of Mandalore™ chose the way of the warrior.
 With a long history of uprising and war, their planet forged them into the galaxy’s most fearsome combatants.

-We still have a few weeks left before the third season of The Mandalorian™.
-In the meantime, let’s talk about some of the best warriors this culture has to offer.
+From the film trilogies and animated series to the wildly popular The Mandalorian™, let’s talk about some of the best warriors this culture has to offer.

 5. Pre Vizsla

 One of the most notable periods in Mandalore’s history was just before the the fall of the Republic.
 Gone were the days when Mandalorian soldiers brutally fought against their sworn enemies, including the Jedi.
 The planet was at peace — at least compared to its past.
 The government, led by Duchess Satine™, chose to keep their world neutral in the great Clone Wars™ between the Republic and the Separatists.

 But one group of Mandalorians still longed for war.
 They missed their former days of glory, believing the planet had grown weak and vulnerable.
 Thus was born the cult known as Death Watch™.
 Convinced that the government was comprised of weak pacifists, these rogue warriors committed acts of terror against their own world and even participated in galactic conflicts.

 Their leader was Pre Vizsla™, recognized as the most formidable of the lot.
 His unmatched fighting skills were heightened by the use of an ancient and revered weapon called the Darksaber™, the Mandalorian equivalent of the Jedi’s weapon of choice.

 Vizsla was angry, ruthless, and more villainous than anyone else in his group.
 He chose to work with Maul™, a former Sith Lord™, and Maul’s brother Savage Oppress™ in order to take over Mandalore and make it a planet of warriors again.